-This buttermilk almond pound cake has a fine texture and tender taste with a hint of almond flavor.
+This buttermilk almond pound cake has a fine texture and a tender, almond-flavored taste.
 Serve warm for a delicious treat!

 Chemistry of Baking

-The first time I made this cake, I thought I had gotten the buttermilk amount wrong.
+The first time I made this cake, I thought I had gotten the amount of buttermilk wrong.
 I poured one cup of buttermilk into a 2-cup glass measuring cup and added the baking soda per the directions.
 I turned my back to tend to something for a moment.
-When I returned my attention to the buttermilk and started to pour it the measuring cup read 1 2/3 cups.
+When I returned my attention to the buttermilk and started to pour it into the measuring cup, it read 1 2/3 cups.
 I thought I had measured too much buttermilk.
 Or had I?
 In reality, the baking soda had reacted with the buttermilk, producing bubbles that raised the buttermilk another 2/3 cup!
 Those same bubbles help raise this cake during baking.

 I have found the best and quickest way to grease a cake pan is to use a brush.
 It makes it easy to reach all the crevices and corners.
 When you add the flour, you can see if you missed any areas.
 If so, brush and flour again.